robOcity/ai-course/resources/resources-students.md

 * [Dive into Python 3](http://www.diveintopython3.net/) - Another outstanding free online textbook, only this one is for experienced programmers.
 Again if you like it consider buying a copy.

+## Markdown Text

+Markdown is an easy-to-read, easy-to-write syntax for formatting plain text.

+1. [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) - Learn markdown quickly and easily with this guide from Github.

+1. [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) - A concise guide to markdown syntax and its resulting appearance.

+## Command Line

+Coding involves using the command line and learning how is made easy these great tutorials.

+1. [Djanjo Girls Command Line Tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/) - An accessible introduction to the command line for Windows, MacOS, and Linux.

+1. [Briana's Bash Tutorial: How to Use the Command Line in Linux, Windows, and Mac](https://youtu.be/BFMyUgF6I8Y) - A introductory tutorial video into learning commands commonly used in software development.
+The first 5 minutes explains most of what you need to know for coding.
+Text editors and colorizing your terminal is covered too.

 ## Podcasts

-* [AI in Industry](https://emerj.com/ai-podcast-interviews/) - Accessible interviews with executives and researchers on current and near-term uses of the application of AI in various business sectors.

 * [Talking Machines](https://www.thetalkingmachines.com/) - A view into cutting edge research in the world of AI and machine learning.

 * [Partially Derivative](http://partiallyderivative.com/) - "Partially Derivative is a podcast about data science in the world around us" including a number of episodes on AI.
+While no new episodes are being produced, existing ones are well worth listening to.

 * [Talk Python to Me](https://talkpython.fm/) - Interviews with developers in the Python space about their projects and technology choices behind them.